 Pelvic congestion, also known as pelvic venous congestion syndrome (PVCS), is a condition that affects many women ages 20-45 who have given birth more than once, have polycystic ovary syndrome, or varicose veins.
+Understanding pelvic congestion syndrome is the first step to begin treatment.
 It occurs when the veins in the pelvis become enlarged and engorged, causing discomfort and pain.
 Approximately 40% of visits to the gynecologist involve chronic pelvic pain complaints, and it’s estimated that up to 30% of these are likely related to pelvic congestion.

 Catheter-directed thrombolysis is an effective treatment for DVT.
 The procedure is performed by an interventional radiologist, and breaks up the blood clot to restore blood flow within the vein.
 A doctor inserts a catheter into the leg vein while being guided by imaging technology.
 Then, the catheter is placed into the clot, and a drug is infused to break up the clot.
 Typically, it takes one to two days for the clot to fully dissolve.
 Catheter-directed thrombolysis for DVT gives patients the best chance at avoiding long-term symptoms.

 While it’s still unclear as to why pelvic congestion occurs, problems with blood flow in ovarian veins and the veins in the pelvis play a significant role.
 Normally, the blood in the veins flows upward towards the heart, and structures in the veins called valves prevent blood flow from going backward, called reflux.
 With pelvic congestion, those valves don’t work properly because the vein is dilated, resulting in an overly filled vein that causes pain.